Teriyaki Spam Musubi. Pan-fried spam with a homemade teriyaki glaze packed with sushi rice and wrapped in roasted seaweed.

 Below are brief steps and images on how to make this spam musubi but please scroll down to the recipe card for detailed instructions:

-Lay spam on a flat surface.
-Slice spam into 5 equal pieces.
+- Lay spam on a clean surface.
+Cut spam into 5 equal pieces.
 Clean and reserve the spam can for later.

-In a large skillet over medium heat, add vegetable oil.
+- In a large skillet over medium heat, add vegetable oil.
 Fry slices of spam in a single layer for 1 ½ to 2 minutes per side, until pinkish golden.
+Do not go above medium-high heat.

-Pour sauce over cooked spam slices and let it fry in sauce for 1 minute on each side.
+- Pour sauce over cooked spam slices and let it fry in sauce for 1 minute on each side until it becomes a thick glaze.
 Remove spam from hot pan and transfer to an oiled plate to prevent the spam from sticking to plate.

-On a clean surface, cut your nori sheet horizontally into 5 equal sized strips.
+- On a clean work surface, cut your nori sheet horizontally into 5 equal sized strips.

-Wrap a strip of nori seaweed around it.
+- Wrap nori strip around the whole thing.
 Repeat process for remaining ingredients.
 Enjoy!

-Below are tips on making my teriyaki spam musubi recipe:
+Below are tips on making the best spam musubi:

 Season rice while hot